 Option 1 – Installing WordPress With Hostinger Auto Installer

-Setting up WordPress with Hostinger Auto Installer is a quick process.
+Setting up WordPress on Hostinger WP hosting with Auto Installer is a quick process.
 It won’t take more than a few minutes to have a running WordPress site:

 - Access Hostinger control panel and click on Auto Installer icon.